-IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
-(Core) IV.D.1.b) The program, in partnership with its Sponsoring Institution must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
+IV.D.1.
+Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
+(Core) IV.D.1.b) The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
+(Core) [The Review Committee may further specify] IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
 (Core)